 Getting your restaurant ready for reopening

 If your restaurant has been closed for more than a few weeks, you will need to check your stock and equipment thoroughly to make sure everything is up to standard.
-In its list of best practices to reopen restaurants, the FDA emphasises the importance of checking that your business still holds up to food safety and hygiene protocols.
+In its list of best practices to reopen restaurants, the FDA emphasises the importance of checking that your business still holds up to restaurant food safety and hygiene protocols.
 Make sure that:

 Your fridges and freezers are still functioning to keep your food stored at safe temperatures, and that your thermometers to test food temperatures are also working correctly.